NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 string length) the optional row parameter which defaults to the first row can be used to select a certain row.
-The start parameter allows you to tell SEARCH from which element in the row onwards it should look (remember that the first element is indexed with 0). compare specifies the number of characters at the start of each entry to ignore, so 0 will search the whole entry for tofind$.
+The start parameter allows you to tell SEARCH from which element in the row onwards it should look (remember that the first element is indexed with 0).
+Compare specifies the number of characters at the start of each entry to ignore, so 0 will search the whole entry for tofind$.
 The search stops if tofind$ was found in an entry but not if the entry and tofind$ are identical.

+SEARCH
-SEARCH returns the entry index or -1 if no suitable entry was found.
+returns the entry index or -1 if no suitable entry was found.

 **Example**